Worth It? Complete Guide to MSC Cruises Drink Packages (Updated)

 MSC also has two non-alcoholic packages that feature drinks across the ship that don’t have alcohol.
 This includes non-alcoholic cocktails, soda, energy drinks, juice, water, coffees, tea, and even ice cream.
 They are known as the Alcohol-Free Package and the Minors Package.
 These appear to have the same beverages offered, but a cheaper price for those under 21 sailing from the United States.

-How Much do MSC Drink Packages Cost?
+How Much Does the MSC Drink Packages Cost?

 Is Gratuity Included?
 Do I Need to Tip More?